ancenis-basket/site-web/wp-content/plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.0.7.2 is a minor bug fix release for 3.0.7.
+WP-Members 3.1.0.3 fixes a redeclared function (wpmem_update_captcha()) from 3.1.0.
-WP-Members 3.0.0 is a major version release.
-Please review the changelog: http://rkt.bz/v30
+WP-Members 3.1.0 is a major verion release, please review the changelog.

 == Screenshots ==